freeCodeCamp/open-data/database-dumps/README.md

 # observations

-* First iteration of the project accessible through BitTorrent.
-* Big dataset, requires around 4Gb of memory for the dataset only.
+* Big dataset coming from the freeCodeCamp database.

 # projects & datasets

-* **dump2015**
+### dump2015

+First iteration of the project.